aiven/devportal/docs/tools/cli/user/user-access-token.rst

 ``avn user access-token create``
 ''''''''''''''''''''''''''''''''

-Create a new access token for the currently logged user.
+Creates a new access token for the logged-in user.

 .. list-table::
   :header-rows: 1